kraken-hpc/kraken-layercake/utils/kraken-template/README.md

 `kraken-templte` uses the Go [text/template](https://pkg.go.dev/text/template) engine to fill templates.
 It pulls the node state information for one node specified by `-id` (or the kernel commandline).
 By default it will pull the configuration node state, though it can pull the discoverable node state if `-dsc` is specified.
 The full node state an be referenced within the template, e.g. `{{ .nodename }}` would fill out the node's name.
 All string objects are printed as they would be in JSON, e.g. `{{ .id }}` will print a human-readable UUID.

-In addition to the node state object, two structures are added to make lookupg up extensions and services easier.  `exptensionsByName` and `servicesByName` are maps from extension/service name to their content.
+In addition to the node state object, two structures are added to make looking up extensions and services easier.  `exptensionsByName` and `servicesByName` are maps from extension/service name to their content.
 Because proto objects contain a period in their name, e.g. `IPv4.IPv4OverEthernet`, you will want to use the `index` function with these maps, e.g. `{{ ( index extensionsByName "IPv4.IPv4OverEthernet ).ifaces.hsn.ip.subnet }}` would provide the appropriate path to the subnet address of an interface named "hsn."

 ## Example Usage